 “That’s one of the things that is different from 200 years ago.
 Another is that we can sit here like a patriotic spider at the center of a national electronic web and look at things from East Eagle Jaw, Maine, to Falling Arches, Oregon.
 Two hundred years ago, it took until August for the word of independence to get to Georgia from Philadelphia.”

 Have you had enough?
 Are you nice and full?
 Good.
 Now that our picnic is over, we’ll want to clean up.
-Fortunately we have our “Summer of ’76 Survival Kit” from Reynolds Wrap.
+Fortunately we have our “Summer of ’76 Survival Kit” from Reynolds Wrap to take care of the leftovers.

 Have a safe and happy 4th of July!